ztzeng/data-science-interview-questions-and-answers/README.md

 * https://habr.com/company/ods/blog/327250/
 * https://alexanderdyakonov.files.wordpress.com/2017/06/book_boosting_pdf.pdf

-## 24. Difference between Adaboost/GB/XGBoost
+## 24. Difference between Adaboost and GB and XGBoost

 Adaboost is more about 'voting weights' and Gradient boosting is more about 'adding gradient optimization'.